serenity-is/docs/tutorials/movies/movies.md

 ![Movies Search Gandalf](img/movies_search_gandalf.png)

-QuickSearch attribute, by default searches with *contains* filter.
-It has some options to make it search by *starts with* filter or search only for exact values.
+QuickSearch attribute, by default, searches with *contains* filter.
+It has some options to make it match by *starts with* filter or match only exact values.

 If we wanted it to show only rows that *starts with* typed text, we would change attribute to: